Chitrapur Guru Parampara: Under Krishnāshram (1839–1863)

 Param Poojya Krishnāshram Swamiji gained control over the matha in 1839.
-He was a dynamic and able administrator.
-His contributions to architecture and infrastructure still stand today.
-He ordered the construction of temples and mathas, set right existing ones and gradually got over many people from their Vaishnava practises.
+He was a dynamic and able administrator whose contributions to architecture and infrastructure still stand today.
+He ordered the construction of temples and mathas, set right existing ones and gradually converted many people from their Vaishnava practises.

 Swamiji accepted a shishya in 1857 and ordained him as Pāndurangāshram.
 With the dynamism of youth in Pādurangāshram swami, Swami Krishnāshram could introduce many reforms for the benefit of the community.

 Swami Krishnāshram attained Maha-samadhi in 1863.
-His samadhi(shrine) is located at Shirali.
+His samadhi (shrine) is located at Shirali.

 Under Pāndurangāshram (1863–1915)

 Param Poojya Pāndurangāshram took charge of the math in 1863.
 He is the longest serving Mathādhipati till date (52 years).
-He is considered one of the most brilliant of all the swamis and his mastery over Sanskrit and Logic was unquestionable.
+He is considered one of the most brilliant of all the swamis and was distinguished by his mastery of Sanskrit and Logic.
 Even after taking charge of the matha, he continued to learn the Vedanta and the Upanishads.
-He stressed on the need for education in the community.
-Under his guidance, a school was established and he brought about the development of general infrastructure of Shirāli.
+He stressed the need for education in the community, and under his guidance a school was established.
+He also brought about the development of general infrastructure of Shirāli.

 Swamiji stressed Dharma (the right way to live) and encouraged a sense of patriotism in his country.
 He came under criticism for imposing a ban on foreign travel.
 Anyone who went abroad or anyone who associated with a person who went abroad were excommunicated.
 Overall, the period under the leadership of Swami Pāndurangāshram is called the "Glorious Age" of the Saraswats.

-Miracles have been attributed to swamiji.
-Swamiji was reluctant in adopting a shishya because of the lack of discipline within the community.
-Eventually when swamiji was very sick, he relented to the pressure of the people and accepted a shishya.
+Miracles have been attributed to Swamiji.
+Swamiji was reluctant in adopting a shishya because he believed the community lacked discipline.
+Eventually when Swamiji was very sick, he relented to the pressure of the people and accepted a shishya.
 The new shishya, who was just 8 years old, was ordained as Ānandāshram.
-Thus a sacred link in the Guru Parampara could be established.
+Thus, a sacred link in the Guru Parampara could be established.
 Pāndurangāshram Swamiji attained Mahā-samādhi in 1915.
 His samādhi is at Shirāli.

 Under Ānandāshram (1915–1966)

-Ānandāshram Swamiji had served as mathādhipati for a glorious period of 51 years.
-Those were the years when India went through turbulent times of the Independence struggle.
-Under Ānandāshram Swamiji the Sāraswat community developed at a rapid rate.
-The financial development was given top priority as the community was facing a financial crisis during the early parts of his reign.
-He brought about many social reforms like permission to go abroad and taking back the people from the community who had been ostracized for foreign visits.
-The community underwent tremendous progress economically and morally under his regime.
+Ānandāshram Swamiji served as mathādhipati for a period of 51 years.
+During these years, India went through turbulent times of the Independence struggle.

+Under Ānandāshram Swamiji, the Sāraswat community developed at a rapid rate.
+The financial development of the community was given high priority, as the community was facing a financial crisis during the early parts of his reign.
+He also brought about many social reforms such as permission to go abroad and taking back the people from the community who had been ostracized for foreign visits.

 Swami Anandashram accepted a shishya in 1959 and ordained him as Parijñānāshram.
 Swamiji attained Mahā-samādhi in 1966.
 His samadhi is in Shirali.